Asian stocks mixed after Wall St steadies amid rate fears

 Shanghai and Seoul declined.
 Tokyo and Hong Kong advanced.
 Oil prices edged lower.

 Investors worry the Fed and other central banks look increasingly likely to tip the global economy into at least a brief recession to extinguish stubborn inflation.
-U.S. inflation rose to 5.4% in January over a year earlier from December's 5.3% — well above the Fed's target of 2%.
+U.S. inflation edged up in January to 5.4%, well above the Fed's target of 2%.

 “The risks of a higher and faster hike trajectory have risen," Stephen Innes of SPI Asset Management said in a report.
 He said the Fed might be motivated by “mounting criticism” that it has “fallen behind the inflation curve."